rubyatscale/packs-rails/README.md

 #### parallel_tests

-`parallel_tests` has it its own spec discovery mechanism, so Stimpack's RSpec integration doesn't do anything when you use them together.
+`parallel_tests` has it its own spec discovery mechanism, so packs-rails's RSpec integration doesn't do anything when you use them together.
 To make them work, you'll need to explicitly specify the spec paths:

 ```bash